cmda-minor-web/css-to-the-rescue-2223/README.md

 _This course is in English_

-In this three week course you are going to create an innovative, pleasurable user experience by using CSS.
+In this three week course you are going to create an innovative, experimantal, yet pleasurable user experience by using CSS and SVG.
+No Javascrpt allowed.

 ## Learning goals
 - _You understand the broader scope of CSS: You can show that CSS can be used for more than just styling web pages._